My name is Alex Carroll. I am crafter, author, mother, partner, and griever. I live in Vermont with my family.

 I hold a Ph.D. in Theology and Religious Studies, with a special focus on the role the arts play in suffering and healing.
 I taught courses in theology, religious studies, and peace studies in the Washington D.C. area for several years.
 When I moved to Vermont in 2017, I taught a few classes at a local Vermont college, but largely began to focus on writing about grief and expanding my grief work into the area of crafting.

 I lost my mother in 2015 and found great solace in my crafting work, to which I turned regularly as a coping mechanism.
 In crafting, I found a meditative activity that helped me find clarity amidst extraordinary pain.
 I continue to rely on crochet for the calming effect it has on my psyche and my spirit.

-© Alexandra Nicewicz Carroll and Andra’s Crochet, 2013-2015, all rights reserved.
-Unauthorized use and/or duplication of this material without express and written permission Alexandra Nicewicz Carroll is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Alexandra Nicewicz Carroll and Andra’s Crochet with appropriate and specific direction to the original content.
+© Alexandra N. Carroll and Contemplative Craft, 2015-2021, all rights reserved.
+Unauthorized use and/or duplication of this material without express and written permission Alexandra N. Carroll is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Alexandra N. Carroll and Contemplative Craft with appropriate and specific direction to the original content.